-Assets & Liabilities Committee (ALCo) - a sub-committee of the ExCo, tasked with monitoring the Bank's capital and liquidity.
+Assets & Liabilities Committee (ALCo) - a sub-committee of the ExCo, tasked with monitoring and managing the Bank's capital and liquidity and funding and market risk.

 The BRC convenes seven times per annum, and all other risk committees meet on a monthly basis.